-In the above described approaches, the saturation level \widehat{u} must be sufficiently large in order to ensure feasibility of funnel control under input saturation.
+In the above described approaches, the saturation level $\hat{u}$ must be sufficiently large in order to ensure feasibility of funnel control under input saturation.
 The reason for this is the inflexibility of the output constraints, given by the performance funnel for the tracking error.
-In the recent work [15] a different viewpoint is taken.
+In the recent work [18] a different viewpoint is taken.
 There, the input constraints are considered to be hard constraints, being imposed by the physical limitations of the system.
 On the other hand, the output constraints are considered to be soft constraints, which can be weakened whenever this is inevitable in order to meet the input constraints.
-To achieve this, a modified control design was proposed, where the funnel boundary (determined by the reciprocal $\psi(\cdot)=1/\varphi(\cdot)$) is no longer prescribed for all $t\geq 0$, but it is dynamically generated and becomes part of the controller design.
-The generating mechanism for ψ is such that the funnel has a prescribed shape (chosen a priori by the designer) whenever the saturation is not active, that is, when u(t)=-k(t)e(t) in the context of (4.4).
+To achieve this, a modified control design was proposed, where the funnel boundary (determined by the reciprocal $\psi(\cdot) = 1/\varphi(\cdot)$ is no longer prescribed for all t > 0, but it is dynamically generated and becomes part of the controller design.
+The generating mechanism for $\psi$ is such that the funnel has a prescribed shape (chosen a priori by the designer) whenever the saturation is not active, that is, when u(t) = -k(t)e(t) in the context of (4.4).
 When the saturation is active, the funnel is dynamically "widened" with the aim of de-activating saturation.
 On achieving this aim, the funnel is adjusted to recover its designed shape exponentially fast.

-The idea to readjust the funnel boundary when the input saturation becomes active was already formulated in [71] for relative degree one systems, however the saturation level must still be sufficiently large.
-The same control design as in [15] was independently developed in [143] for relative degree one systems in the context of prescribed performance control.
-Higher relative degree systems with input amplitude and rate constraints are considered in the recent work [144].
-Again, both works [143, 144] still require sufficiently large saturation levels.
+The idea to readjust the funnel boundary when the input saturation becomes active was already formulated in [81] for relative degree one systems, however the saturation level must still be sufficiently large.
+The same control design as in [18] was independently developed in [163] for relative degree one systems in the context of prescribed performance control.
+Higher relative degree systems with input amplitude and rate constraints are considered in [164].
+Again, both works [163, 164] still require sufficiently large saturation levels.
+In the more recent work [165] this requirement is replaced by an input-to-state stability assumption on the system, which however is often not satisfied in practical applications.
+While it is further shown in [165] that this assumption can be relaxed to a bounded-input-bounded-state assumption on the internal dynamics (equivalent to property (TP3)), boundedness of closed-loop signals can then only be guaranteed for those evolving in a certain (unknown) compact set.
+Neither of those assumptions is required for the approach presented in [18].

-To illustrate the idea of [15], consider the case of the scalar system (1.3) with cb > 0.
+To illustrate the idea of [18], consider the case of the scalar system (1.3) with cb > 0.
 Then the input-constrained funnel controller is given by